Chris Lane: Career

 Lane's debut single, "Broken Windshield View", was released to country radio on June 10, 2014, by Big Loud Mountain.
 The song was written by Rodney Clawson, Shane Minor, and David Lee Murphy and produced by Joey Moi.
 It was featured on Sirius XM's The Highway and iTunes' New and Noteworthy.
 It sold 11,000 downloads in its first week of release and reached number 45 on the Billboard Hot Country Songs chart.
 As of August 2014, it has sold 43,000 downloads.
 It was also included on an extended play.

 Lane released his debut album Girl Problems in August 2016.
 It accounted for the singles "Fix" and "For Her".
 His second album, Laps Around the Sun, produced the duet "Take Back Home Girl" (featuring Tori Kelly) and "I Don't Know About You".
 In 2019, "Big, Big Plans" was released and became his third number one on the Billboard Country Airplay chart, but it was never included on an album, and after "Fill Them Boots" failed to reach the top 40 of the chart in 2021, he parted ways with Big Loud.

 In 2021, he featured on the single "Tailgate to Heaven" by Canadian country artist Shawn Austin.

 Lane signed a joint venture with his own imprint Voyager Records and the newly-developed Red Street Records in 2023 and "Find Another Bar" will be released on August 21, 2023, as his first single for the label.

 Personal life

 In 2018, Lane began dating Lauren Bushnell, the winner of the 20th season of The Bachelor.
 They got engaged on June 16, 2019.
 The two married in Nashville on October 25, 2019.
 On December 6, 2020, Lane and Bushnell announced they were expecting their first child.
 On January 1, 2021, it was revealed that the baby would be a son.
 On June 8, 2021, their son was born.
 On June 6, 2022, Lane and Bushnell announced that they were expecting their second child in late October.
 On October 16, 2022, their second son was born.
+Their third child, a daughter, was born on November 11, 2025.